 As an immersion in the construction landscape, this project invites to investigate the manufactured territory and to question ourselves on our future world through the subject of materials, their origins, their reuse and their environmental impact.

 Focused on earth, this project explores more precisely the various potentials of this local raw substance available in large quantity in the constructions sites.
 Inspired by Lavoisier’s idea that “Nothing is lost, nothing is created, everything is transformed” , this research proposes to enhance and value this material as a living and creative body.
-In this sense, by capturing these landscapes with handcrafted clay-made films, the subject becomes the object as a substantial fragment of reality.
+In this sense, by capturing landscapes with handcrafted clay-made films, the subject becomes the object as a substantial fragment of reality.

 2021 - On going